npdeloss/ucsd-gbic/README.md

 ## About us

-We are a non-profit graduate student-run organization for students of the [Bioinformatics and Systems Biology / Biomedical Informatics PhD program at UCSD](https://bioinformatics.ucsd.edu/) with the goal of ....
+We are a non-profit graduate student-run organization for students of the [Bioinformatics and Systems Biology PhD program at UCSD](https://bioinformatics.ucsd.edu/) with the goal of ....

 Email: [gbic-ucsd@googlegroups.com](mailto:gbic-ucsd@googlegroups.com)